-You should read this guide if you have a unitised with profits policy (including an Individual Savings Account (ISA) invested in with profits) that was taken out with Royal London or with Refuge Assurance.
+You should read this guide if you have a unitised with profits policy (including an Individual Savings Account (ISA) invested in with profits) that was taken out with Royal London, Refuge Assurance or Police Mutual.
 It explains how we currently manage the Royal London with profits fund and how this affects your policy.